Spink County, South Dakota

-Spink County South Dakota lawns and turf over 3 years ago
+Spink County South Dakota lawns and turf almost 4 years ago

 I have clovers in my lawn,, I am wondering if I can get control with 2-4D or 2-4d Banvel mix?
 Thank you

-Spink County South Dakota horticulture about 3 years ago
+Spink County South Dakota horticulture over 3 years ago

 I recently purchased chicks that I will grow for laying eggs.
 In their pen I use pine chips.
 I’m wondering if I can use the pine chip and chicken manure mix as fertilizer around my 4 year old apple trees.
 Can I dump the pine/manure mix directly around the trees as a mulch/fertilizer without going through a composting routine?